Skip to main content

 Marsaskala Bay

-This walk and workshop is designed to explore the diverse perspectives, histories, and contemporary challenges of the coast of Marsaskala.
-Through observation, dialogue, and reflection, participants will engage actively with the landscape and with each other, developing their own interpretations of Marsaskala’s past and present.
+This walk and workshop was designed to explore the diverse perspectives, histories, and contemporary challenges of the coast of Marsaskala.
+Through observation, dialogue, and reflection, participants engaged actively with the landscape and with each other, developing their own interpretations of Marsaskala’s past and present.

-The activity will take place on 23 May 2026, beginning at 4:00 PM, with the meeting point at St Thomas Tower.
+The activity took place on 23 May 2026, beginning at 4:00 PM, with the meeting point at St Thomas Tower.

 The activity will be structured in three parts: